JetBrains/resharper-devguide/HowTo/NavigateCode/AddYourNavigationActionToNavigateToMenu.md

 ---
+title: Add a Navigation Action to the 'Navigate to' Menu
 ---

-# Add a Navigation Action to the 'Navigate to' Menu

 **What you should know beforehand:**
 * [PSI](/HowTo/NavigateCode/NavigateCode.md#psi-basics)